 Students are to obtain at least 40 clock hours of supervised direct counseling service as described in CO2., above.
 (CACREP 3.
 G.) This can be a combination of co-counseling, individual counseling, and group counseling experiences.
-All direct counseling service hours are to be tracked in Titanium Schedule.
-Students who have not completed 40 direct hours by the end of the supervision term (June 2, 2023) will receive an incomplete in the course until this requirement is met.
+All direct counseling service hours are to be tracked in Elevate and/or Titanium Schedule.
+Students who have not completed 40 direct hours by the end of the supervision term (May 17, 2024) will receive an incomplete in the course until this requirement is met.